Eyebrow: Cosmetic modification

 To create a fuller look, eyebrows can be cloned in an eyebrow transplant.
 Individual strands of the eyebrow are created to mimic a natural-looking eyebrow of the desired shape.
 The process of eyebrow transplant is quite similar to the process of hair transplant.
 In this process as well, follicles from an active area are transferred to the area where there are no hairs.
 Follicles are mostly taken from the back of the head because it is the best harvesting site when it comes to hairs.
 The follicles are then injected into the skin.

 The healing process after an eyebrow transplant is similar to the process of tattoo.
 In this process, patients may experience light bruising and crusting of the skin.
 People who have genetically thin eyebrows or who have over-tweezed are considered ideal for the transplant.

 An eyebrow lift is a cosmetic surgery to raise the eyebrow, usually to create a more feminine or youthful appearance.
-It is not a new phenomenon, with the earliest description of brow lifting published in medical literature in 1919 by French surgeon Dr Raymond Passot.
+It is not a new phenomenon, with the earliest description of brow lifting published in medical literature in 1919 by French surgeon Raymond Passot.
 Brows can be affected during a face lift or an eye lift.
-In the 1970s, doctors started injecting patients' eyebrows with botox or similar toxins to paralyse the muscles temporarily to raise the eyebrow.
+In the 1970s, doctors started injecting patients' eyebrows with botox or similar toxins to paralyse the muscles temporarily, causing the brow to raise.

-Japanese women and men from the 8th century practiced hikimayu: that is, shaving or plucking the eyebrow hair and painting smudge-like ones higher on the forehead or pencilled in thin ones in a different place.
+Japanese women and men from the 8th century practiced hikimayu: shaving or plucking the eyebrow hair and painting smudge-like ones higher on the forehead or pencilling in thin ones in a different place.
 This practice is comparable to that in the Elizabethan era when high-status women would remove eyebrows altogether.
 Thin eyebrows, achieved by rigorous plucking, were again fashionable in the 1920s and 1930s.

-In the 21st century, tattooing became popular as a way to achieve and maintain an eyebrow shape, using a coil machine, rotary machine and linear machine.
-This process, also called cosmetic tattooing, microblading, or blade and shade brows, involves an eyebrow artist making small, precise cuts that mimic the look of hair.
+In the 21st century, tattooing became popular as a way to achieve and maintain an eyebrow shape, using a coil machine, rotary machine or a manual tool containing a row of needles.
+This process, also called cosmetic tattooing or microblading involves an eyebrow artist implanting pigments in small, precise cuts that mimic the look of hair.
 Shaving lines in eyebrows is another cosmetic alteration, popular among some younger people in the 1990s and 2000s.